Man shot to death while defending his friend against racial slurs, police say

-When a man wedged himself between a group of customers at a bar near York, Pennsylvania and began yelling racial slurs at Chad Merrill’s friend, Chad told his friend to ignore him.
+YORK, Penn. – When a man wedged himself between a group of customers at a bar near York, Pennsylvania, and began yelling racial slurs at Chad Merrill’s friend, Merrill told his friend to ignore him.

-But, after the abusive man was kicked out of the Red Rose Restaurant and Lounge early Saturday morning, Chad followed him outside to his pickup truck and confronted him.
+But after the abusive man was kicked out of the Red Rose Restaurant and Lounge early Saturday morning, Merrill followed him outside to his pickup truck and confronted him.

-Soon after that, a friend of Chad’s, Kierstan McLasky, went outside to look for him and found a gathering crowd of people.
-As McLasky got closer, she saw Chad lying in a pool of blood.
+Soon after that, a friend of Merrill’s, Kierstan McLasky, went outside to look for him and found a gathering crowd of people.
+As McLasky got closer, she saw Merrill lying in a pool of blood.

-Police in Hellam Township said surveillance-camera footage showed Saylor leaving the bar and firing a shot towards the building.
-The footage, then, showed Chad approaching Saylor’s truck, after which Saylor shot him in the chest and sped off, crashing into a sedan that was pulling into the parking lot.
+Police in Hellam Township say that surveillance-camera footage showed Saylor leaving the bar and firing a shot towards the building.
+The footage then showed Merrill approaching Saylor’s truck, after which Saylor shot him in the chest and sped off, crashing into a sedan that was pulling into the parking lot.

-The York County Coroner’s office said Chad was transported to a hospital, where he died.
+The York County Coroner’s office said Merrill was transported to a hospital, where he died.
 He was 25.

-Police said they tracked down Saylor the same day at his home, where his Chevrolet Silverado was parked outside.
-The vehicle had sustained damage that coincided with the parking lot crash, according to a police affidavit.
+Police said they tracked Saylor down the same day at his home, where his Chevrolet Silverado was parked outside.
+The vehicle had sustained damage that coincided with the parking lot crash, according to a police affadavit.

 Saylor’s preliminary hearing is set for August 3.
 Court records show he had six previous convictions for careless driving and related traffic violations.
 It couldn’t be determined Tuesday whether he has an attorney.

-McLasky told Chad’s brother, Richard Merrill, that she and Chad had shot some darts that night at the bar.
+McLasky told Richard Merrill that she and Chad had shot some darts that night at the bar.
 He told her that he had just bought some tools for his work in masonry.

 And moments before he left the bar, he told McLasky how happy he was to be a new father to his 5-month-old son.